 * Karma is God’s way of holding us accountable for our own emotional reactions with others – past and present.

 * If you are in an abusive relationship, the way out is to openly and often “out loud” express independence from them [gentle yet firm].
-And by doing this you step into empowerment, and the karma is gone in a flash!
+And by doing this you step into empowerment.
 When your expressions are centered; not angry, they are more productive.
 Read my post Words that Empower, very powerful when we say this to someone who is abusive.

 * All karma is in situations that give you that “can’t live without” feeling, or that “can’t live with” feeling in relationships.
 Being with someone who doesn’t see or understand you is a relationship divinely designed just for you to heal and overcome this issue.
 To take this precious love you have for someone who doesn’t see you, and give it to yourself instead.
 This is where we stop being a servant to others and start being a servant to ourselves.
 When you see your own self in a finer light than anyone else can, then you’ve crossed over into personal empowerment.
 And once you’ve crossed over, the relationships that you allow in your life, will treat you the way you do for yourself or better.
 Anytime someone treats you from a place of “less than”, then a boundary is created.
 Read my page on Boundaries and Personal Power.